assay-it/doc/docs/workflows/01-everything-continuous.md

 ```
 {% endraw %}

-This actions requires an api access key to executed WebHook on your behalf.
-You can generate a new access key from [https://assay.it](https://assay.it): Account > Setting > Secrets.
+This actions requires an secret key to executed WebHook on your behalf.
+You can generate a new secret key from [https://assay.it](https://assay.it): Account > Setting > Secrets.

+This is it!
+The quality assessment pipeline is ready!
+Make any changes to your microservice and open a pull request.
+Enjoy the results!

 ## Built It